 Forty Years Old and Still Swinging

 The B-1B Lancer — colloquially known as “the Bone” — was conceived during the Cold War as a supersonic, low-altitude nuclear penetrator.
 When the original B-1A was cancelled in 1977, the concept seemed dead.
-But the Reagan administration revived the program in 1981, and by 1986, the first operational B-1Bs were arriving at Dyess AFB.
-Serial 86-0115 was among that inaugural cohort, rolling off the Palmdale production line and joining the 96th Bomb Wing during the most intense years of the late Cold War.
+But the Reagan administration revived the program in 1981, and from mid-1985 the first operational B-1Bs were arriving at Dyess AFB.
+Serial 86-0115 joined them soon after, rolling off the Palmdale production line and joining the 96th Bomb Wing during the most intense years of the late Cold War.

 Four decades later, the Bone has outlived every prediction about its service life.
 It has been to war repeatedly — over Iraq, Afghanistan, Syria, and Libya — dropping more precision-guided munitions than any other platform in several of those campaigns.
 But the airframe has paid a price.
 The fleet, originally 100 strong, has been whittled down to roughly 45 operational aircraft.
 Attrition, budget cuts, and the creeping advance of structural fatigue have sent dozens of B-1Bs to the boneyard or the scrapper.
 Every airframe that returns to flying status is a small victory against entropy.